mie-lab/3d-landuse-planning/README.md

 ## Data and Reproducibility:

-   - Intermediate input data specific to this workflow can be [downloaded](https://doi.org/10.5281/zenodo.14590537) and should be placed in the `data_submission/input/` folder to match the directory structure above.
+   - Intermediate input data specific to this workflow can be [downloaded](https://doi.org/10.5281/zenodo.14647555) and should be placed in the `data_submission/input/` folder to match the directory structure above.
-   - Some of the intermediate data was generated using [The World Avatar](https://github.com/cambridge-cares/TheWorldAvatar) infrastructure as part of the [Cities Knowledge Graph (CKG)](https://github.com/cambridge-cares/CitiesKG) project, with its creation documented in other sources [[1,2,3]](#references).
+   - Some of the intermediate data was generated using _blinded for peer review_ infrastructure as part of the _blinded for peer review_ project, with its creation documented in other sources [[1,2,3]](#references).
 Reproducing this data requires a comprehensive setup and close coordination with researchers from both projects.
    - The full workflow has been tested on Windows operating system, Lenovo ThinkPad X1 (12th Gen Intel(R) Core(TM) i7-1260P 2.10 GHz) and may take several hours.

 ## Knowledge Graph Setup: